enojen/automatic-rotary/README.md

 # To-do list

-- [ ] Pick if results are nested e.g. if dünya, dünya mirası sözleşmesi are being bit by Percolator, choose "dünya mirası sözleşmesi"
+- [ ] Pick longest hit if results are nested e.g. if dünya, dünya mirası sözleşmesi are being bit by Percolator, choose "dünya mirası sözleşmesi"
 - [ ] Prompt all choices if there are many e.g. "kamu" word in titles are to be found 5-6 times.
 There should be a menu for all results.